 These are a couple of dance forms that are very local to the Goan community and are usually performed during the months of Spring, as an offering and jubilation which the season brings to the peasants and their crops.
 The Goff consists of weaving braids with various tints of colours and is often performed by the people residing in the Canacona Taluka (province) of Goa.
 Source

-Traditions Goan Attire
+Traditional Goan Attire

 The traditional costume of the womenfolk in Goa comprises that of a 9-yard sari also referred to as the ‘Pano Bhaju’ and some jewellery to balance out the entire outfit.
 The fishermen do not have any particular attire but are usually seen adorning bright cotton shirts with half pants.
 The attire of the tribal people in Goa comprises of a loincloth known as ‘Kashti’, with a blanket draped around their shoulders.
 The women wear a traditional sari with a tied knot using their ‘Kunbi palloo’ and have a very distinctive dressing style.